BJTerry/mailchimp/tutorial.markdown

 # Representing API Keys

 The first step to supporting the Mailchimp API is parsing the the API key to build request URLs.
 In Mailchimp's API, unlike many others, the API key includes the datacenter within it, which must be extracted for the URL.
-We use the following type to represent an API key, which we will put in the Web.Mailchimp.Client module (the complete source for the mailchimp package is on github):
+We use the following type to represent an API key, which we will put in the Web.Mailchimp module (the complete source for the mailchimp package is on github):

     -- | Represents a mailchimp API key, which implicitly includes a datacenter. data MailchimpApiKey = MailchimpApiKey